premkamal13/blog/content/post/competitive_fraction.md

 After few days, she took my copy and showed it to the whole class as the sample of <font color = "#228B22"><b>a beautiful piece of handwriting</b></font>.

-Done, that appreciation surpassed all the spite and I had a much better hand now!
+Done, that appreciation surpassed all the spite and I had a much better handwriting now! <br>A total win-win at the end of the small episode!
 <br>
 </font>
 <hr>